Shade3421/Shade3421/README.md

 <h1 align="center">Hi 👋, I'm Shade</h1>
 <h3 align="center">I'm your avarage 13 year old programmer & nerd.
-I spend lunch at the library studying instead of having fun outside.
 Hope you enjoy my GitHub!
 If you do, drop a follow!</h3>

 ```py
 pip install a_life